Exhibitions

 Fernán Gómez Centro Cultural De La Villa; Museum Lázaro Galdiano; Museu Del Romanticismo, Madrid, Spain (June 2019 - Sept 2019)

-PHotoESPAÑA, the International Festival of Photography and Visual Arts in Madrid, took place between June 5th and September 1st, 2019.
-PHE is one of the longest running and most respected arts festivals in Europe.
-As Guest Curator, my program titled ¿Déjà Vu? featured Elina Brotherus (Finland), Sharon Core (USA), Délio Jasse (Angola), Laura Letinsky (Canada), Patrick Pound (NZ/Aus) and Clare Strand (UK).
+Working across three different museum spaces my program titled ¿Déjà Vu? featured Elina Brotherus (Finland), Sharon Core (USA), Délio Jasse (Angola), Laura Letinsky (Canada), Patrick Pound (NZ/Aus) and Clare Strand (UK).
 The artists work with photography by questioning its limitations, functions, expectations, history and legacy.

-photos: © Sebastián Bejarano
+photos: ©Sebastián Bejarano

-PLAYGROUND: Elina Brotherus
+Playground: Elina Brotherus

 Serlachius Museum Gustaf, Mänttä, Finland (June 2018 – Jan 2019)

-Elina Brotherus is a Finnish artist whose work over the last twenty years has oscillated between rigorous explorations into art history and autobiographical enquiry.
-She works primarily in photography and video.
-After an intense period of working through autobiographical life narratives Brotherus turned to Fluxus ‘event scores’ for inspiration.
 This major exhibition of work made between 2016-2018 was the culmination of Brotherus’s new working method.
-Often collaborating with Finnish dancer and choreographer Vera Nevanlinna, and sometimes with other colleagues such as Erwin Wurm and VALIE EXPORT, the resulting pictures and videos are humorous and adventurous whilst also questioning the role of the artist, the place of photography and film in performance.
+She often collaborates with Finnish dancer and choreographer Vera Nevanlinna, and sometimes with other colleagues such as Erwin Wurm and VALIE EXPORT.
+The resulting pictures and videos are humorous and adventurous whilst also questioning the role of the artist and the place of photography and film in performance.

-photos: © Elina Brotherus
+photos: ©Elina Brotherus

 Feast for the Eyes: The Story of Food in Photography